Get first-hand reviews and the latest travel trends with the Golf Travel Experts.

 Home team advantage

 Competing in the Solheim Cup is one thing, winning is another.
-Although the US lead the overall series 10-7, Europe have won five of their seven cups on home turf.
-The added local knowledge has seen our women claim victories in Scotland, Ireland, and Sweden – and they are looking to add Spain to that list in 2023!
+Although the US lead the overall series 10-8, Europe have won six of their nine cups on home turf.
+The added local knowledge has seen our women claim victories in Scotland, Ireland, and Sweden – and they are looking to add the Netherlands to that list in 2026!

-The course at Finca Cortesin should favour our side, with more strategy required than many of the ‘bomb & gauge’ type layouts preferred by the Americans.
+The course at Bernardus Golf should favour our side, with more strategy required than many of the ‘bomb & gauge’ type layouts preferred by the Americans.
 One of the beauties of the Solheim Cup is that the home captain has the final say over the course setup, so expect Captain Pettersen to make a few tweaks which might (hopefully) favour our side!

 Showcase your patriotism